Chapter 33 : One Day Pays For All

 There was no interest whatsoever in the Sunday game between the winless Badgers and Eagles.
 Unless, of course, one was in Hufflepuff.

-On the morning of Monday, May 23rd, Archie Stollencroft stood and held his hand in the air.
+At breakfast, on the morning of Monday, May 23rd, Archie Stollencroft stood and held his hand in the air.
 Everyone from the Hufflepuff table looked up and gave him their attention.
 "I'm not much for speeches," he said solemnly, "so I'll keep this short.
 One day pays for all."

 There were nods and grins around the table.
 "One day pays for all!" called out Blair.
 Others from around the table answered the call.
 When Archie looked towards the First Years, Liam and Michael said it in unison.